Shruti722/IEMS_490-0_Assignment3/README.md

    - Save samples and error cases

 Small differences in initialization or library versions can lead to slightly different metrics but the qualitative trends should remain similar.

+---

+This repository includes a Dockerfile that can be used with Docker or Podman to build a container image for the assignment.